Learn how to knit the picot bind-offPublished on 10 September 2014 By Amy Kaspar

 There will be a slight gap between that stitch and the next one on the left needle, which is totally normal.

-Repeat until you are out of stitches to bind off.
+Repeat until you are out of stitches to cast off.

 Also, this is one of those techniques that feels like it takes forever, but its beauty is worth it in the end.
-If you are knitting on a deadline (baby shower, anyone?), then just keep in mind that this bind-off takes way more time than a normal bind-off.
+If you are knitting on a deadline (baby shower, anyone?), then just keep in mind that this cast off takes way more time than a normal cast off.
 The good news is that once you do two or three picots, you will be in a rhythm.

 Keep it loose